SirHorseIV/Click-Speed-Test/README.md

 # ClickSpeedTest
-A mouse dexterity test made for Birmingham City Church, but available for all!
-How many circles can you click within 60 seconds?
+A mouse dexterity test, how many circles can you click within 60 seconds?